masaoskari/COMP.SE.140-exercises/docs/EndReport.md

 ### Operating & Monitoring
 Applications monitoring is implemented to be `gateway` component's feature.
 That implementation is done staight to that component but could be easily moved to another microservice so that the traffic still goes through the gateway.

 Monitoring page is available from address and port `86.50.228.123:8098` or if the application is deployed locally from `localhost:8098`.
-Monitoring service is showing the applications start time in ISO format and request count.
+Monitoring service is showing the applications start time and request count.

 ## Example runs of the pipeline
 Development was made in test-driven manner and when the applications features were under development the pipeline contained only test phase.
 From Figure 2 the pipeline runs in the application development can be seen.
 In the log we can see for example that the test driven development method revealed bug in the pipeline configuration because when the new test was made it didn't fail even if there was no actual development for that feature.
 That can be seen from the log where the commit is `ensure that tests fail`.